JustinYang3/HiLoProject/README.md

     boolean firstTime = true;

     do {
-      System.out.println("Want to play the game of Hi and Lo??");
+      System.out.println("Want to play the game of Hi and Lo?");

       if (wantToPlay = prompt()) {
         generatedNumber = randGenNum();